granth2023/React_gsh/README.md

 ## Introduction

-**Artist Portfolio** is a React-based web application designed to showcase my skills in interactive web development, animation with GSAP, and building engaging user experiences.
-This project serves as a portfolio piece, demonstrating my capability to conceptualize, design, and implement advanced web features.
+**Artist Portfolio** is a React-based web application designed to showcase an artists' business with interactive web development, animation with GSAP, and building engaging user experiences.

-## Purpose

 The primary goal of this project is to create an immersive and navigable user interface that effectively displays selected works, incorporating dynamic animations and transitions to enhance user engagement.
 It aims to highlight my proficiency in React, GSAP for animations, and my creative approach to web development.